airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 :::note

 * Only one sync per connection can run at a time.

 * If a sync is scheduled to run before the previous sync finishes, the scheduled sync will start after the completion of the previous sync.

 * Airbyte Cloud does not support schedules that sync more than once per hour.

 :::

 ## Manage streams in your connection

-In the **Activate the streams you want to sync** table, you can choose which streams of data are synced and how they are organized in the destination.
+In the **Activate the streams you want to sync** table, you can choose which streams to sync and how they are organized in the destination.

-To access the streams table:
+To access the table:
 1. On the [Airbyte Cloud](http://cloud.airbyte.io) dashboard, click **Connections** and then click the connection you want to configure.

 2. Click the **Replication** tab.